mquinaz/pyimc/README.md

 If you use the system python and only want to install for a single user, you can add --user to the install command without needing administrator rights.
 On Windows, the Windows SDK must be installed with Visual Studio and the CMake executable must be on the system PATH.

+#### After all steps substitute the IMC.xml file in the imc directory

 ###### (Optional) Only generate bindings for a subset of IMC messages
 A config file named whitelist.cfg can be placed in the root folder to only create bindings for a subset of the IMC messages.
 This can be necessary when compiling on